kensnyder/react-thermals/README.md

 The `createStore()` function takes an object with the following properties:

 - {Object} state - The store's initial state.
 It can be of any type.
 - {Object} actions - Named functions that can be dispatched by name and arguments.
 - {Boolean} autoReset - If true, reset the store when all consumer components unmount
-- {Function} onFirstUse - Callback the very first time a component calls useStore()
-- {Function} afterFirstMount - Callback when a consumer component mounts when no other are mounted
-- {Function} afterEachMount - Callback every time a component first calls useStore()
-- {Function} afterEachUnmount - Callback when any consumer component unmounts
-- {Function} afterLastUnmount - Callback when all consumer components unmount
+- {String} id - An identifier that could be used by plugins or event listeners

 All callbacks receive the store as a parameter.